 Oral and maxillofacial surgeons are trained, skilled and uniquely qualified to manage and treat facial trauma.
 Injuries to the face, by their very nature, impart a high degree of emotional, as well as physical trauma to patients.
 The science and art of treating these injuries requires special training involving hands on experience and an understanding of how the treatment provided will influence the patient’s long term function and appearance.

-Sclar Oral Surgery and Implant Dentistry meets and exceeds these modern standards.
-Our doctors are trained, skilled, and uniquely qualified to manage and treat facial trauma.
-They are on staff at local hospitals and deliver emergency room coverage for facial injuries, which include the following conditions:
+Love Your Jaws Surgery Center meets and exceeds these modern standards.
+Dr. Kroum Dimitrov is trained, skilled, and uniquely qualified to manage and treat facial trauma.
+He is on staff at local hospitals and delivers emergency room coverage for facial injuries, which include the following conditions:

 - Facial lacerations